-In Michigan, the Datamaster BAC is the device that is used to analyze the driver’s blood alcohol content.
-The machine may be challenged for various reasons, including inaccuracy due to lack of calibration and inaccuracy due to misinterpretation of chemicals in the breath, such as medication and certain foods.
+In Michigan, the Datamaster DMT is the device that is used to analyze the driver’s blood alcohol content.
+The results the machine produces may be challenged for various reasons, including inaccuracy due to lack of calibration and inaccuracy in maintaining the records of inspection.

-Attorney Tauber has been the recipient of the coveted Martindale-Hubbell AV Preeminent Peer Rated Award eight years in a row, for the highest ethical standards and professional ability.
-He was also named as a Michigan Super Lawyer from 2008-2013, another indication of credibility in the legal field.
-Attorney Tauber practices law to protect and preserve his clients’ legal rights and to provide them with high quality services for a reasonable fee.
-If you were charged with a drunk or drugged driving charge, contact Attorney Tauber for a consultation by calling 248-723-5551.
-He serves clients throughout southeast Michigan, including Oakland, Macomb, Wayne, Washtenaw, Genessee & Livingston.
+Marshall Tauber has been the recipient of the coveted Martindale-Hubbell AV Preeminent Peer Rated Award eight years in a row, for the highest ethical standards and professional ability.
+He has also been named as a Michigan Super Lawyer from 2008-2018, another indication of credibility in the legal field.
+Attorney Tauber practices law to protect and preserve his clients’ legal rights and to provide them with high-quality services for a reasonable fee.
+If you were charged with a drunk or drugged driving charge, contact Attorney Tauber for a consultation.
+He serves clients throughout southeast Michigan, including: Oakland, Macomb, Monroe, Wayne, Washtenaw, Genessee & Livingston Counties.